azat-co/practicalnode/chapter9/chapter9.md

 # What Is WebSocket?

 WebSocket is a special communication “channel” between browsers (clients) and servers.
 It&#39;s an HTML5 protocol.
-WebSocket&#39;s connection is constant, in contrast to traditional HTTP requests, with the latter usually initiated by the client.
-Therefore, there&#39;s no way for a server to notify the client if there are updates.
+WebSocket&#39;s connection is constant, in contrast to traditional HTTP requests, which are always initiated by the client, which means there&#39;s no way for a server to notify the client if there are updates (except for Server-side Events).

 By maintaining a duplex open connection between the client and the server, updates can be pushed in a timely fashion without clients needing to poll at certain intervals.
-This main factor makes WebSocket ideal for real-time apps for which data need to be available on the client immediately.
+This main factor makes WebSocket ideal for real-time apps for which data needs to be available on the client immediately.
 For more information on WebSocket, take a look at the extensive resource [About HTML5 WebSocket](http://www.websocket.org/aboutwebsocket.html) (<http://www.websocket.org/aboutwebsocket.html>).

 There&#39;s no need to use any special libraries to use WebSocket in modern browsers.
-The following StackOverflow has a list of such browsers: [What browsers support HTML5 WebSockets API?](http://stackoverflow.com/questions/1253683/what-browsers-support-html5-websocket-api) (<http://stackoverflow.com/questions/1253683/what-browsers-support-html5-websocket-api>)For older browser support, the workaround includes falling back on polling.
+The following StackOverflow has a list of such browsers: [What browsers support HTML5 WebSockets API?](http://stackoverflow.com/questions/1253683/what-browsers-support-html5-websocket-api) (<http://stackoverflow.com/questions/1253683/what-browsers-support-html5-websocket-api>).
+For older browser support, the workaround includes falling back on polling.

-As a side note, polling (both short and long), can also be used to emulate the real-time responsiveness of web apps.
+As a side note, *polling* (both short and long), can also be used to emulate the real-time responsiveness of web apps.
 In fact, some advanced libraries (Socket.IO) fall back to polling when WebSocket becomes unavailable as a result of connection issues or users not having the latest versions of browsers.
-Polling is relatively easy and we don&#39;t cover it here.
+Polling is relatively easy, and I don&#39;t cover it here.
 It can be implemented with just a `setInterval()` callback and an endpoint on the server.
-However, there&#39;s not real-time communication with polling; each request is separate.
+However, there&#39;s no true real-time communication with polling; each request is separate.

-# Native WebSocket and Node.js with the ws Module Example
+# Native WebSocket and Node.js with the `ws` Module Example

 Sometimes it&#39;s easier to start from the simplest thing and build things on top of it.
-With this in mind, our mini project includes building a native WebSocket implementation that talks with the Node.js server with the help of the ws module:
+With this in mind, our mini project includes building a native WebSocket implementation that talks with the Node.js server with the help of the `ws` module:

 - Browser WebSocket implementation
-- Node.js server with ws module implementation
+- Node.js server with `ws` module implementation

 Let&#39;s examine this with a quick example.